mj163163/PrecOnco/README.md

 # PrecOnco
-Gene expression based inference of drug resistance in cancer
+Title: Gene expression based inference of drug resistance in cancer

-This resource provides codes to reproduce key results in the manuscript: Gene expression based inference of drug resistance in cancer.
+This resource provides code to reproduce key results in the manuscript: Gene expression based inference of drug resistance in cancer.

 Getting started